 There is a way that seemeth right unto a man, but the end thereof are the ways of death.

 Every man thinks his way is right, because it feels and seems right.
 But God warns that such thinking leads to death.
-Of course, most men are too in love with their opinions to change, even if the Bible condemns their thoughts to be sin and self-destructive.
+Most men are too in love with their opinions to change, even if the Bible condemns their thoughts to be sinful and self-destructive.
 There is only one criterion for truth and wisdom, and that is the will of God revealed in the Bible.

 The second clause describes the end, or result, of one way of one man to be the plural ways of death.
-There are many ways of death known to men, and each man's own arrogant thinking is able to get him there easily and surely.
+There are many ways men can die, and each man’s own arrogant thinking is able to get him there easily and surely.
+When the foolish ideas of individual men are combined, they result in plural ways of death.
 Learn to hate your thoughts.

 Because every man is very vulnerable to arrogant thinking and errors, Solomon repeated this proverb to emphasize the value of its lesson (Pr 14:12; Phil 3:1).
 He also included several proverbs with different wording for a similar lesson (Pr 12:15; 16:2; 21:2; 28:26).
 He knew you would foolishly think your ideas are noble and wise.
 Humble yourself now!